waqarahmed122/MERN-Exercise-App-/README.md

 - **`routes`:** Defines the app's routes and corresponding components.
 - **`server`:** Contains the backend server code, including API endpoints and database connectivity.

-## Contributing

-Contributions to the Exercise Tracking App are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Your contributions will be greatly appreciated.

-## License

-The Exercise Tracking App is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and customize the app according to your needs while complying with the terms of the license.